Internship Training Manual

 Return to table of contents

-The internship is administratively designed and run by the training committee which consists of the Director of Training; the psychology staff, including the coordinator of the doctoral psychology practicum; and the coordinator of the social work practicum.
+The internship is administratively designed and run by the training committee, which consists of the Associate Director of Training, the practicum coordinator, and clinical and concentration supervisors.
 The training committee meets regularly throughout the year to discuss trainees’ progress, potential problems, and to address programmatic issues.
 Various components of the internship are evaluated throughout the year to ensure the continued high quality of the program.
-The Director of Training is charged with overseeing the day-to-day operation of the training program.
+The Associate Director of Training is charged with overseeing the day-to-day operation of the training program.

 The doctoral psychology internship comprises a number of components, which are described below.
 Some of the time elements vary throughout the year in response to clinical demands: